Travel doors slam shut as new Covid variant triggers alarm, stranding hundreds of passengers - KRDO

 Major travel destinations including the European Union, Japan, Australia, the United States and Canada have moved to block flights from African countries following the discovery of the Omicron variant, echoing previous emergency responses that triggered a global freeze on travel.

+Despite the bans, the new variant has already been found in at least a dozen countries.
+Most of the cases detected have been in travelers returning from the region.

-Hundreds of passengers from South Africa were being held for hours at Schiphol Airport in Amsterdam on Friday, with dozens ending up being sent into a hotel quarantine.
+At least 13 passengers from South Africa tested positive for the variant after landing at Schiphol Airport in Amsterdam on Friday.
 This came after the Netherlands imposed new travel restrictions amid concerns over an aggressive mutation of the novel coronavirus.

-Two flights carrying between 400 and 600 passengers from South Africa, one from Cape Town and one from Johannesburg, landed Friday late morning local time at Schiphol, an airport spokesman said.
-Dutch health authorities said later 61 of the passengers tested positive for the virus, although it has not yet been determined whether they had been infected with the Omicron variant.

-The new strain has so far been detected in South Africa, Botswana and in two travelers quarantining in Hong Kong.
-A case has also been reported in Belgium and in Israel.
-Several other European countries including Germany and the Czech Republic said they were investigating suspected cases.
+Two cases found in the UK were linked to travel to southern Africa, according to UK’s Health Secretary Sajid Javid.
+One case of the Omicron variant was detected in a traveler who arrived from Namibia to the Czech Republic, according to the Regional Hospital in Liberec.

+Two German cases, identified in Munich, were passengers who arrived from Cape Town on November 24, the Bavarian Ministry of Health said in a statement on Saturday.
+One case was confirmed in a person returning from Malawi to Isreal, Israel’s Health Ministry said Saturday.

 European Union states have agreed to introduce temporary restrictions on all travel into the EU from southern Africa over the new coronavirus variant, the bloc said Friday.
 The countries concerned are Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, Zimbabwe, EU Commission spokesman Eric Mamer said.